pimterry/grunt-coveralls/README.md

 ## The "coveralls" task

-Grunt-coveralls takes one or more lcov file, and uploads them to [coveralls.io](https://coveralls.io).
+Grunt-coveralls takes one or more lcov files, and uploads them to [coveralls.io](https://coveralls.io).

-Everything more specific than that it handled internally by [node-coveralls](https://github.com/cainus/node-coveralls), and Coveralls itself.
+Everything more specific than that is handled internally by [node-coveralls](https://github.com/cainus/node-coveralls), and the Coveralls service itself.

-### Usage Examples
+### Usage

 The only required option is a 'src' parameter, which accepts all the standard grunt src formats (plain path, glob, array of paths) and attempts to parse the matched lcov files and upload them.